 At 1 July 2017, the company designated the investments shown above as equity securities as at FVOCI because these equity securities represent investments that the company intends to hold for the long-term for strategic purposes.
-In 2017, these investments were classified as available-for-sale - see Note 2(d)(A)(iv)(a).
+Until 30 June 2017, these investments were classified as available-for-sale.